usherlabs/documentation/docs/network/overview/streamr-storage-provider.md

   /test-01
 ```

-If you encounter a timeout error, verify the stream's assignment to the StorageProxy:
+If you encounter a timeout error, verify the stream's assignment to the _Virtual_ Storage Node:

 ```shell
 streamr storage-node list-streams 0x17f98084757a75add72bf6c5b5a6f69008c28a57